bdcuck/nignogbot/README.md

 ## Issues / To do

+[ ] Assballs clitcock cipher but too lazy to think of 26 such words.

 [ ] Include help string in every module and generate /help from that

 [X] Logger deprecated for now because fuck that shit nigga.